sillsdev/CompactNHunspell/README.md

 Usage
 =====
-CompactNHunspell requires input of the affix/dict files to locate for Hunspell to use.
+CompactNHunspell requires input of the affix/dict files.
+These files are required to use the underlying hunspell functionality.

 Requirements
 ============